brndnjrz/ML-technical-analysis/README.md

    - Select a date range.
    - Choose indicators to overlay on the chart.
    - Run AI analysis to get recommendations.

+## **Disclaimer**

+### For Educational Purposes Only
+- Does not constitute financial or investing advice
+### AI/LLM Technology is Experimental
+- Outputs may contain inaccuracies or misleading information
+### Use Critical Thinking
+- Always verify conclusions and make informed decisions